 For the purposes of fertilizer grades and recommendations, phosphorus (P) is measured as phosphate, or P2O5.

-The amount of extractable P in a soil should not exceed the optimum soil test range to obtain the most economic return from P applications.
-To maintain water quality, extractable P should not exceed the Environmental critical concentration, which is much higher than the Optimum range, to maintain water quality.
-When extractable P exceeds the Environmental critical concentration, the risk of dissolved P loss in subsurface water flow or runoff is significantly increased.
+The amount of extractable P in a soil should not exceed the optimum soil test range to obtain the most economic return from P applications and to avoid negatively impacting water quality.
+When extractable P exceeds the environmental critical concentration, which is much higher than the soil test optimum range, the risk of dissolved P loss in subsurface water flow or runoff is significantly increased.
 This P pollution can stimulate excessive growth of algae in lakes and ponds.
 When the algae die and their biomass is rapidly decomposed by microorganisms, oxygen levels are reduced below the level needed by fish and shellfish, resulting in large die-offs of aquatic life.